0utt4n4m3s/0utt4n4m3s/README.md

 (i listen to more im just to lazy to add it)

-anyways have a good day or night
+anyways have a good day or night ( •̀ ω •́ )✧